 It’s one of the biggest reasons we’ve decided to break these tasks down by the week.

 That way, we can look at our schedule and decide if we can devote 15 minutes or more a day to each project or if we need an entire day to declutter, simplify and organize each task.

 Some of the items on this list might not take you very long at all.

-For example, it would take maybe 3 minutes to organize my purse and wallet.
+For example, it would take maybe 3 minutes or less to organize my purse and wallet.

 But my garage?
-It’s so bad it could take WEEKS!
+It’s so bad it would take MONTHS!

 Honestly, that’s the beauty of this challenge, you can customize it to meet your needs and your schedule.

 In order to do that though, you’ll need to remember the keys to success.